Seneca-CDOT/bigbluebutton/labs/docker/README.md

 https://kubernetes.io/docs/setup/independent/install-kubeadm/

-#### To disable swap, comment out the "swap" line in the following file, then do a reboot:
+#### Disable swap by commenting out the "swap" line in /etc/fstab, then do a reboot
 ```
 sudo vi /etc/fstab
 sudo systemctl reboot